vsbuffalo/scythe/README.md

 Scythe can be run minimally with:

-    scythe -a adapter_file.fasta -o trimmed_sequences.fasta sequences.fastq
+    scythe -a adap.fa -o trimmed_sequences.fasta sequences.fastq

-By default, the prior contamination rate is 0.05.
+By default, the prior contamination rate is 0.3.
 This can be changed (and one is encouraged to do so!) with:

-    scythe -a adapter_file.fasta -p 0.1 -o trimmed_sequences.fastq sequences.fastq
+    scythe -a adap.fa -p 0.1 -o trimmed_sequences.fastq sequences.fastq

 If you'd like to use standard out, it is recommended you use the --quiet option:

-    scythe -a adapter_file.fasta --quiet sequences.fastq > trimmed_sequences.fastq
+    scythe -a adap.fa --quiet sequences.fastq > trimmed_sequences.fastq

 Also, more detailed output about matches can be obtained with:

-    scythe -a adapter_file.fasta -o trimmed_sequences.fasta -m matches.txt sequences.fastq
+    scythe -a adap.fa -o trimmed_sequences.fasta -m matches.txt sequences.fastq

-By default, Illumina's quality scheme (pipeline > 1.3) is used.
-Sanger or Solexa (pipeline < 1.3) qualities can be specified with -q:
+By default, the Sanger fastq quality encoding (phred+33; pipeline >= 1.8) is used.
+Illumina (phred+64; pipelines 1.3 - 1.7) or Solexa ("Solexa"+64; pipelines < 1.3)
+qualities can be specified with -q:

-    scythe -a adapter_file.fasta -q solexa -o trimmed_sequences.fasta sequences.fastq
+    scythe -a adap.fa -q solexa -o trimmed_sequences.fasta sequences.fastq

 Lastly, a minimum match length argument can be specified with -n <integer>: